eclipse-packaging/packages/RELEASING.md

     - This is done late in the day to try and reduce impact of adding dozens of GB on the download server and having all the mirrors start to pick it up right away.
 See [epp-dev emails that led to this decision](https://www.eclipse.org/lists/epp-dev/msg06317.html).
     - The `DRY_RUN` can be done earlier in the day and is a good way to increase the chance that the final promotion step will be successful.
 - [ ] Run the [Notarize MacOSX Downloads](https://ci.eclipse.org/packaging/job/notarize-downloads/) CI job to notarize DMG packages on download.eclipse.org if the promoted build was unstable
+- [ ] Update `SIMREL_REPO` to the staging repo so CI builds run against CI of SimRel
 - [ ] Re-enable the [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/)
 - [ ] Update the [LastRecorded+1.txt](https://git.eclipse.org/c/epp/org.eclipse.epp.packages.git/tree/LastRecorded+1.txt) which any package and platform +1s that have been received since the last update.
 - [ ] Send email to epp-dev to request package maintainers test it.
 Include the last recorded +1 details during M3-RC2 emails.